 - A. Violation-Penalty.
-Any person violating Chapter 17.22.160 Adult Oriented Business Overlay or related provisions in this Title, shall be guilty of a misdemeanor.
+Any person violating any provision(s) of Chapter 17.22.160 Adult Oriented Business Overlay or related provisions in this Title, this chapter shall be guilty of a misdemeanor.
 Any person convicted of such a violation shall be punished by a fine of not more than one thousand dollars or a jail term of not more than one year, or both.
-Each such person is guilty of a separate misdemeanor for each and every day which any violation of this chapter is committed, continued or permitted by any such person and said person shall be punished accordingly. - B. Public Nuisance-Injunctions.
-Any sexually oriented businesses and violation of this Title shall be deemed a public nuisance, which, in addition to all other remedies, may be abated by injunctive relief.
+Each such person is guilty of a separate misdemeanor for each and every day which any violation of this chapter is committed, continued or permitted by any such person and said person shall be punished accordingly. - 1.
+Public Nuisance-Injunctions.
+Any sexually oriented businesses and marijuana retail businesses in violation of this Titlechapter shall be deemed a public nuisance, which, in addition to all other remedies, may be abated by injunctive relief.